pratish/restyneo/README.md

 ### Export pin
-You can export any valid pin.
-List of valid pins will be added later http://ip:host/export/*pinNumber*
+You can export any valid pin. <br />List of valid pins will be added later <br />
+http://ip:host/export/*pinNumber*

 ### Set Direction